hyaliyun/Google-Docs/website/learn/operators/in/index.md

 This is a special syntax — the left-hand side of the `in` operator is a property identifier instead of an expression, but unquoted (because otherwise it's a string property, not a private property).

-Because accessing private properties on objects unrelated to the current class throws a {{jsxref("TypeError")}} instead of returning `undefined`, this syntax allows you to shorten:
+Because accessing private properties on objects unrelated to the current class throws a  instead of returning `undefined`, this syntax allows you to shorten:

 ```js
 class C {